Code-Institute-Submissions/soundkissstudio/README.md

 - Credit to [YC Lin](https://blueballoonstudio.blogspot.com/) for his live photography.

-- Credit to all the artists whose creative content features on this site, permission has been asked and granted for our collaborations to be documented here.
+- Credit to all the artists whose creative content features on this site, permission has been asked and granted for our collaborations and creative product to be documented here.

 ### Acknowledgements